 10 best tattoo design apps for Android

 Tattoos are a big deal.
 They’re permanent expressions of art and those with tattoos are usually very proud of them.
 It’s not something a phone can give you.
 However, there are plenty of apps for tattoo fans.
-You can find tattoo ideas, tattoo artists, and all kinds of other content on the Internet with a few apps.
+You can find tattoo ideas, tattoo artists, and all kinds of other content on the Internet with a few apps and a few taps.
 There are a bunch of super generic tattoo design apps, but we think we can do a little better.
 Here are the best tattoo apps for Android!

 Adobe Illustrator Draw

 Price: Free / Up to $52.99 per month

 Adobe Illustrator Draw is one of the best drawing apps for Android.
 You can use it to draw up all kinds of tattoo designs and ideas.
 The app features layers, up to 64x zoom for finer details, and a variety of other drawing tools.
 Of course, many people may seek out existing ideas.
 However, the artistically inclined may want to use their phone to draw out their own and this is a good start.
 It has roots in Adobe’s Creative Cloud suite that ranges up to $52.99 per month.
 However, you can use most of the app without it.

 See also: The best drawing apps for Android